This in-depth guide shows you exactly how to encrypt email, while also taking a look at the best encrypted email services.

 Data breaches do result in crooks getting their hands on the passwords of email accounts, which can result in identity theft, fraud, and other crimes.
 Hackers do manage to get access to people’s inboxes.
 If some creep gets access to your inbox, there is nothing to stop them from reading your email and stealing all that juicy personal information.

 As you can see, email security is a big issue today.
 There are a lot of different ways in which your email privacy can be compromised.
-In this post we’ll talk about various scenarios in more detail, and I’ll show you how to encrypt your email to protect against at least some of these problems.
+In this guide, we’ll talk about various scenarios in more detail, and I’ll show you how to encrypt your email to protect against at least some of these problems.

 Why is email encryption important?